Dictionary · Google Translate · Help

 Search by Chinese, Pinyin or English Definition:

-Did you mean: sage shake see say sky sauce ?
+Did you mean: sage see shake say sky sauce ?

 qīng jiǔ sake (Japanese rice wine)